-Flying: Confessions of A Free Woman (2006)
+Flying: Confessions of a Free Woman (2007)

 There are times when Fox's nervy endeavor to combine art and life obliges one to give way to the other, but her efforts and reflections throughout are riveting.

 Despite [director] Fox's excruciating level of self-involvement, she manages, more than once, to lay bare critical questions that are at once familiar and compelling.